Skip to content

 Terminating a Code

-• Consider initial rhythm, patient comorbidities, cardiac vs non-cardiac arrest, bedside echo findings.
+• Consider initial rhythm, pt comorbidities, cardiac vs non-cardiac arrest, bedside echo findings.
 ROSC or rhythm changes during code?

 • Ask your team if they have any other therapies that they feel would be indicated